Environmental Law Clinic

 Students' Work and Cases

-Students in the Environmental Law Clinic have the opportunity to work on these cases.
-They have recently authored or co-authored briefs, letters, and other documents in cases aimed at:
+Students in the Environmental Law Clinic have recently authored or co-authored briefs, letters, and other documents in cases aimed at:

 • Taking on big business and the production of single-use plastics to reduce marine plastic pollution